 1. Stingmon Fungus Gnat Traps

-- Yellow sticky traps: our gnat traps have bright color to attract flying insects, and high quality glue keeps them from escaping.
-Specially designed...
+- Yellow sticky traps: our fruit fly trap for indoor have bright color to attract flying insects, and high quality glue keeps them from escaping....

-- Family safe: our sticky traps and gnat traps indoor use bright colors and glue to catch pests, no odors and harmful drugs.
-Our fruit fly killer and...
+- Family safe: our sticky traps for gnats and gnat traps for house indoor use bright colors and glue to catch pests, no odors and harmful drugs.
+Our...

-- Warm prompt: with the temperatures rise in the summer, maybe causes the glue to melt, and plant sticky traps indoor stick together.
+- Warm prompt: with the temperatures rise in the summer, maybe causes the glue to melt, and fruit fly traps for indoor stick together.
 Please keep this...

 Applying some glue on a piece of paper and placing it where gnats buzz around usually works in trapping them.
 However, if the paper is yellow, the results are far more impressive.
 The Stingmon sticky trap employs this principle fully.